chiubaca/notes/permanent-notes/holograpic-cards-pt1.md

 ![](Pasted%20image%2020221228124058.png)

-To achieve this we need the following things:
+To achieve this we need the following values:

-1. the size of the card element
+1. The size of the card element
-2. the position of the element relative to the viewport.
+2. The position of the element relative to the viewport.

-fortunately, the browser DOM API provides everything we need within [`Element.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) .
-This metod which exist on any HTML element returns an object that looks something like:
+Fortunately, we  have everything we need within [`Element.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) .
+This method which exists on any HTML element returns an object that looks something like:

 ```js
 {